cert-manager/website/content/docs/cli/controller.md

   controller [flags]

 Flags:
       --acme-http01-solver-image string                     The docker image to use to solve ACME HTTP01 challenges.
-You most likely will not need to change this parameter unless you are testing a new feature or developing cert-manager. (default "quay.io/jetstack/cert-manager-acmesolver:v1.13.3")
+You most likely will not need to change this parameter unless you are testing a new feature or developing cert-manager. (default "quay.io/jetstack/cert-manager-acmesolver:canary")
       --acme-http01-solver-nameservers strings              A list of comma separated dns server endpoints used for ACME HTTP01 check requests.
 This should be a list containing host and port, for example 8.8.8.8:53,8.8.4.4:53
       --acme-http01-solver-resource-limits-cpu string       Defines the resource limits CPU size when spawning new ACME HTTP01 challenge solver pods. (default "100m")
       --acme-http01-solver-resource-limits-memory string    Defines the resource limits Memory size when spawning new ACME HTTP01 challenge solver pods. (default "64Mi")
       --acme-http01-solver-resource-request-cpu string      Defines the resource request CPU size when spawning new ACME HTTP01 challenge solver pods. (default "10m")
       --acme-http01-solver-resource-request-memory string   Defines the resource request Memory size when spawning new ACME HTTP01 challenge solver pods. (default "64Mi")
       --acme-http01-solver-run-as-non-root                  Defines the ability to run the http01 solver as root for troubleshooting issues (default true)
-      --add_dir_header                                      If true, adds the file directory to the header of the log messages (DEPRECATED: this flag may be removed in the future)
-      --alsologtostderr                                     log to standard error as well as files (no effect when -logtostderr=true) (DEPRECATED: this flag may be removed in the future)
       --auto-certificate-annotations strings                The annotation consumed by the ingress-shim controller to indicate a ingress is requesting a certificate (default [kubernetes.io/tls-acme])
       --cluster-issuer-ambient-credentials                  Whether a cluster-issuer may make use of ambient credentials for issuers.
 'Ambient Credentials' are credentials drawn from the environment, metadata services, or local files which are not explicitly configured in the ClusterIssuer API object.
 When this flag is enabled, the following sources for credentials are also used: AWS - All sources the Go SDK defaults to, notably including any EC2 IAM roles available via instance metadata. (default true)
       --cluster-resource-namespace string                   Namespace to store resources owned by cluster scoped resources such as ClusterIssuer in.
 This must be specified if ClusterIssuers are enabled. (default "kube-system")